hunterchen7/scavenger-hunt/README.md

 - a silver car parked next to a red car
 - an oval-shaped roundabout
 - a goose having a good time
-- a goose not having a good time
 - an intersection with a 3-way stop
 - a street name with an ASCII sum that is prime
 - a piece of garbage that you found (and a picture of a team member throwing it away)